Felony charges filed against woman involved in Bradley bridge crash

 The new charges were filed in connection with a Sept.
 3 crash she had previously been ticketed with a misdemeanor DUI.

 Her Jeep then went airborne and crashed into a concrete barrier below that kept it from entering the southbound lanes of I-57.
-A dashcam video of the crash showed debris from her vehicle showering the interstate upon impact.
+A dashcam video of the crash from a motorist heading south on I-57 showed debris from her vehicle showering the interstate upon impact.

 They were all taken to a local hospital with non-life threatening injuries, he said.